 PSU Policy on Liability, Workers' Compensation, and Internships

 Liability: Portland State University provides General Liability insurance coverage for students in SUPERVISED, qualified internships, where academic credit is being earned under PSU faculty supervision.
-Portland State also provides Professional Liability (including medical malpractice) coverage for students who perform internships for earned credit as a clinical component required by their academic program, i.e.: Social Work, Community Health, Criminal Justice & Criminology, etc. Students performing elective internships where there is no faculty or staff supervision and no academic credit is earned are NOT covered by Portland State University’s liability insurance program.
+Portland State also provides Professional Liability (including medical malpractice) coverage for students who perform internships for earned credit as a clinical component required by their academic program, i.e.: Social Work, Pre-Professional Health Studies: Public Health, Community Health; Physician's Assistant, Physical Therapy; Criminal Justice & Criminology, etc. Students performing elective internships where there is no faculty or staff supervision and no academic credit is earned are NOT covered by Portland State University’s liability insurance program.

 Worker's Compensation: Portland State University does not provide Workers' Compensation Insurance for students performing internships.
 The Oregon Tort Claims Act (ORS 30.26--30.300) permits the university to accept responsibility only for the acts of its officers, employees and agents.
 Since students performing off-campus internships do not qualify as such, Portland State University does not accept any liability for the acts, omissions, and conduct of those students.
 If a student is in an unpaid position, or receiving a stipend directly from a sponsor or potential employer, it is highly advisable for the employer to obtain a rider to its existing workers' compensation policy to cover the intern.